Creating Inclusive Birthday Celebrations for All Children

 Celebrating what makes each child unique.

-Gently challenging unkind words or labels like “weird” or “different”.
+Gently challenging unkind words or labels like “weird” or “different.”

 Explaining that it is good to be unique.
 It is what makes the world an interesting place.

-As parents we set the tone.
+When children see that each classmate has their own special qualities, it changes how they perceive differences and how they treat their peers.
+As parents, we set the tone.
 We can show our children that a friend who sometimes finds things overwhelming, who prefers a quiet corner to a disco, or who communicates in a different way, is still a wonderful friend.

 What my child noticed first was,